fthiebolt/neOCampus-arduino/README.md

 The board features four specific sensors able to measure NO2, CO, CH20, NO2 alternate.
 We added support to our neOCampus IoT management infrastructure named [sensOCampus](https://neocampus.univ-tlse3.fr "neOCampus's Wiki Home") which enables this sensor to publish data and to have those data stored in our databases.

-Once you've gone through the later [getting started](#markdown-header-Getting-started), you can compile and upload the firmware to the board (we're currently using a regular ESP32-WROOM32 board).
+Once you've gone through the later [getting started](#getting-started), you can compile and upload the firmware to the board (we're currently using a regular ESP32-WROOM32 board).
 To achiev this, you'll need to:
-  - @preferences --> set your Arduino sketchbook to `~/neOCampus-arduino/nesensor-airquality' ... this will lead to proper libraries
+  - @preferences --> set your Arduino sketchbook to `~/neOCampus-arduino/neosensor-airquality' ... this will lead to proper libraries
   - select board 'ESP32 arduino' --> 'neOSensor AirQuality'
   - compile :)